alfiopuglisi/guietta/docs/reference.rst

 Signals
 -------

-Signals can be connected with gui.events() where every widget has:
+Signals can be connected with gui.events() where each widget has:

 +----------------------+-----------------------------------------------------+
 | Syntax               | Meaning                                             |